What is an infopreneur? It is someone who earns an income by sharing his/her knowledge and/or know-how online. Fancy the idea? Read on.

 When the inbound flow of visitor traffic got strong enough (more than 100 visitors per day), I decided to implement the "monetizing" plan that I had developed (again following the detailed instructions provided by the SBI process.
 More on SBI below.)

-I first sprinkled Google Adsense ads on my website pages.
+I first sprinkled relevant ads on my website pages.
 Soon after, I also began offering amateur radio related products as an affiliate which further increased the monthly income generated by my site.

 The income generated by my website is my second reward, the "icing on the cake" with a "cherry" on top for the ham radio infopreneur in me.